Junior Ranger Programme

 - And can make positive, confident and healthy young people

-Requirements and recommandations to join the EUROPARC JR network:
+Requirements and recommendations to join the EUROPARC JR network:

 - A 5 – days programme per year is the minimum required expected: it can be one week, or different days activities throughout the year.

 Activities should provide real nature conservation work experiences, and possibly also include cultural and social topics.
-Most of them should be done outdoor in nature.
+Most of them should be done outdoors, in nature.

 Parks running Junior Ranger activities must be a EUROPARC member.
 We will provide all the information needed and help to get you started.

 Being part of the network also enables to connect Junior Rangers in Protected Areas across Europe.
 Perhaps you want to find a Junior Ranger Programme to twin with from another part of Europe.
 We can help members with support and advice and connect across the network.
 Some of our sections encourage programme, for instance, the very successful programme in Germany.

 The main event of the network is the International Junior Ranger Camp, coordinated each summer by EUROPARC and hosted by one of the network members.
 This event is a great opportunity for many young people to gather, have fun and discover Europe’s biodiversity (more information here).

 Please contact us to: share your ideas; if you want to start or indeed develop working with young people in your Protected Areas; if you already have a programme support Junior Rangers to attend an International Camp; or indeed host one of your own!

-To learn more about this program, please download the brochure below, as well as the very useful guide of good practise published by EAI.
+To learn more about this program, please download the brochure below, as well as the very useful guide of good practice published by EAI.